 The articles written here are the early incarnation of a book (or possibly several).
 They are written to allow vetting of the research regarding each topic, and to force me to drive each topic to a respectable state of closure.
 They are intended to be relevant and interesting, each highlighting the research, its results, and the members of the historical communities the Quest brings me into contact with along the way.

-Richard Lane has proved to be an exceptional man who was much more than a spectator in one of the most interesting periods of England’s history.
-And it is also clear that modern tools have quietly opened a door of new possibilities for historical research, which (along with a knack for asking the right questions) lies behind the remarkable pace of discovery that has been achieved!
+Richard Lane has proved to be an exceptional man who was far more than a spectator in one of the most interesting periods of England’s history.
+He wasn’t just “in the room” during the dramatic events of his time–he was at the table.
+And it is also clear that modern tools have quietly opened a door of new possibilities for historical research, which (along with a knack for asking the right questions) lies behind the remarkable pace of discovery this project has achieved!

 Navigating the Site